 To be eligible to study in Ireland, it is imperative to meet the following academic requirements.

-To be eligible to study graduate course in Ireland Universities, one has to provide proof of certificate of secondary education.
-Other than the certificate of latest education, one has to provide 500 word statement of purpose along with a recognized certificate of Proficiency in English Language.
+To be eligible to study graduate courses in Ireland Universities, one has to provide proof of a certificate of secondary education.
+Other than the certificate of the latest education, one has to provide a 500-word statement of purpose along with a recognized certificate of Proficiency in the English Language.

-To be eligible for a postgraduate program in an Ireland University, an international student has to possess and submit a undergraduate diploma from a recognized Irish University or any other university.
-An international student also has to submit an academic transcript certified by an issuing body, certified copy of past degrees or certificates, recognized certificate of Proficiency in English language.
+To be eligible for a postgraduate program in an Ireland University, an international student has to possess and submit an undergraduate diploma from a recognized Irish University or any other university.
+An international student also has to submit an academic transcript certified by an issuing body, a certified copy of past degrees or certificates, recognized certificate of Proficiency in the English language.

 Student Accommodation in Ireland